In Crypto, Fees are High and Speeds are Slow

 Let's take a closer look at Binance, one of the largest crypto exchanges.

 On Binance, the standard fee for spot trading is 0.1% (10 basis points or bps) for both makers and takers.
-If you're a high-volume trader, you might qualify for lower fees, but you'd need to trade billions of dollars monthly to reach their most favorable fee tier where Binance becomes a maker/taker venue with 2.3 bps for taking and a rebate of 0.8 bps for making [6] .
+If you're a high-volume trader, you might qualify for lower fees, but you'd need to trade billions of dollars monthly to reach their most favorable fee tier where Binance becomes a maker/taker venue with 2.3 bps for taking and a rebate of 0.8 bps for making.
+VIP tier 9 for spot & margin trading and liquidity program (LP) tier 4 for spot maker.
+See Binance trading fee schedule for details.
 This means the best rebates are reserved for the pros, while regular traders continue to pay higher fees.

 Now, let's compare these fees to the actual market spreads.
-For the BTC-USDT pair on Binance, the typical spread at the top of the book is about 0.015 bps [7] .
+For the BTC-USDT pair on Binance, the typical spread at the top of the book is about 0.015 bps.
+Analysis done over a three-day period using the Binance trading API.
 Even when trading a notional amount of $1,000, the average spread doesn't deviate much from this value.
 Exchange fees are significantly higher than the natural market spreads.

 Maker/taker and inverted markets

-NYSE (and other exchange operators such as NASDAQ and Cboe) also operate so-called inverted venues where the fee is charged to orders that provide liquidity and the rebate is awarded to orders that take liquidity.
+NYSE (and other exchange operators such as NASDAQ and Cboe) also operate so-called “inverted” venues that reverse the side of the execution that gets a rebate with the side that pays a fee: at an inverted venue, the fee is charged to orders that provide liquidity and the rebate is paid to orders that take liquidity.
 The inverted fee structure represents a small (less than 5%) share of daily volume in U.S. equities.

-Crypto exchanges often mirror fee structures in traditional finance but are still progressing along this asymptote toward varied, optimized fee models.
-Relative to these mature markets where the exchange fees are always less than the tightest possible bid/ask spread, crypto markets have high fees and have a long way to go.
+Crypto exchanges often mirror fee structures in traditional finance but are still progressing along this asymptote toward varied and optimized fee models.
+Crypto markets currently have high fees relative to these mature markets where the exchange fees are always less than the tightest possible bid/ask spread.

-But the circumstances under which this occurs are indeed rare.
-For optimistic rebate to revert to maker/taker, it requires that no market maker remain quoting a certain price while other participants incidentally have limit orders at that same price.
+But the circumstances under which this occurs are unlikely.
+For PAX cash-back to revert to zero-fee, it requires that no high speed market maker remain quoting a certain price while other participants incidentally have limit orders at that same price.
 This describes a scenario high frequency traders know well: a mispriced quote.
-Because HFTs use the λ API, it is highly likely that any remaining mispriced liquidity is taken by them before any other marketable orders experience reversion to maker/taker.
+Because HFTs use the λ API, it is likely that any remaining mispriced liquidity is taken, by λ takers, thus eliminating the opportunity for zero-fee reversion.

 For participants that require their marketable order be paid a rebate, PAX offers its “rebate-or-cancel” (ROC) order attribute.